wasmCloud/wasmCloud/examples/typescript/components/http-hello-world/README.md

 This component:

-- Uses Typescript for it's implementation
+- Uses [Typescript][ts] for it's implementation
 - Uses the [`wasi:http`][wasi-http] standard WIT definitions
 - Relies on the [`httpserver` capability provider][httpserver-provider] (which exposes the [`wasmcloud:httpserver` interface][httpserver-interface])
-- Return `"hello from Typescript"` to all HTTP requests
+- Returns `"hello from Typescript"` to all HTTP requests
 - Can be declaratively provisioned with [`wadm`][wadm]

 [ts]: https://www.typescriptlang.org/